b-wave/PROJECT-27/README.md

 ![PROJECT-27](https://github.com/b-wave/PROJECT-27/blob/main/PROJECT27/PROJECT27_MKIII/BMP/103_Logo.bmp)
 103 Projects!

 I created two versions, MKI and MKIII which may actully be leagal to operate as a telemetering device on the 27MHz band.
 MK1 is pretty much a copy of the original version.
-MK3 is a modern version that features an LRD beacon, Tempuature (Tempuature-to-Frequency converter) and altitude (Pulse modulated).
+MK3 is a modern version that features the same simple Tempuature (Tempuature-to-Frequency converter) and now includes an altitude channel (Pulse modulated) and even a bright LED beacon.  ( based on Project #25)

 These files are "modern" versions of the 103 Simple Transistor Projects Book.